The BOC Lean-To

 - Turn right on North Mountain Road (dirt road).

-- Go half-a-mile mile straight uphill (past the Copper Ridge Road and a blue house on the left) to Judy Marden’s house, an old brick cape at the end of the road.
+- Go half-a-mile mile straight uphill (past the Copper Ridge Road and a gray house on the left) to Judy Marden’s house, an old brick cape at the end of the road.
 Judy (Bates ’66) is the BOC Advisor and owner of the land around the lean-to.

 - There is a turnaround/parking circle at the end of the road.
 When parking, be sure to leave enough room to get out of the driveway, and for the snowplow to turn around if it’s winter.